 Spread grated or blended peaches thinly on dehydrator trays.
 Four to five squat clingstone peaches will reduce to one cup after blending/grating, which is a good quantity to spread on one Excalibur tray.

-Dehydrate @ 135° F (57° C) for approximately ten to twelve hours.
+Dehydrate @ 135°F (57°C) for approximately 10 to 12 hours.
 When peach leather is almost dry, flip it over, peel off the non-stick sheet, and finish drying directly on the mesh sheet.

 If using an Excalibur dehydrator, this quantity fits nicely on one tray covered with a non-stick sheet.

-Dehydrate @ 135° F (57° C) for approximately ten to twelve hours.
+Dehydrate @ 135°F (57°C) for approximately 10 to 12 hours.
 After six to eight hours, slide the non-stick sheet out from under the sheet of peaches/granola and continue drying directly on the mesh sheet.
 It should stick together.
 If you can't slide out the non-stick sheet, you can flip the tray over and peel away the non-stick sheet.

 Once dry, the granola-peach mix will easily break into clusters of varying sizes.
 The taste is wonderful – like fruity oatmeal cookies.
 If you put them in a glass cookie jar in your kitchen, they will be irresistibly snatched up by all who pass by.
 To keep them around longer, store in an airtight container.

-Photo above: Peach Perfect Trail Mix (L to R) Peach granola clusters, dehydrated peaches, peach leather.
+Photo: Peach Perfect Trail Mix (L to R) Peach granola clusters, dehydrated peaches, and peach fruit leather.

 Bag these items together for a high-energy, nutritious trail mix.
 Take your time eating this, if you can, to allow the juicy peach flavor to delight your taste buds.